GabrielDeml/IWT/the_paper.md

 In this section, we will discuss three things.
 First, we will talk about filtering through the corpus of tweets to create the dataset.
 Secondly, the creation and cleaning of the dataset.
 Thirdly, we will discuss the creation of the model.

+iCreating the dataset was split into 3 distinct steps.
+First, we go seed tweets from other researcers.

 Our starting point was 9 IIT Tweets from X paper.
 Upon further investigation, we realized that 4 of them were not IIT which we will discuss in detail later.
 For each of the nine tweets’ users, we manually went through the first 100 tweets in their timeline.
 This gave us another 62 IIT tweets to add to our dataset totaling 71 IIT tweets.

 We needed a way to further expand the dataset since fine tuning models like BERT require lots of training data.
 Finding IIT is essentially like looking through a needle in a haystack, so manually going through every tweet would have been impossible.
 We needed a way to automatically classify tweets.
 The tweets that the model had the highest confidence in could be manually labeled by a human.
 We came up with four ways to resolve this problem: using a corpus of tweets that are known to have IIT, iteratively create a better classifier, and use keyword filtering.